amrojas/comp_genom_final_project/README.md

 # Cuckoo Trees - Computational Genomics Final Project Team #64
-This repository contains the source codes as well as the evaluation scrips for building different variants of Bloom and Cuckoo filters and evaluating them.
+This repository contains the source codes as well as the evaluation scripts for building different variants of Bloom and Cuckoo filters and evaluating them.
+The final project write-up can be found in `paper/`.
 ## Usage
 ```
 usage: